-The following is a post by contributor Kara Anderson of Quill and Camera.
+The following is a guest post by Kara Anderson of Quill and Camera.

 We were at a follow-up check for my daughter, who had surprised our ancient cat–and paid for it.